Unusually high phonon thermal conductivity in the Weyl semimetal TaP: A comparative study with TaAs: RESULTS AND DISCUSSION

-The electronic band structures of TaAs and TaP with and without spin-orbit coupling (SOC) are shown in Figs.~\ref{fig1}(c) and (e).
-In the absence of SOC, the valence and conduction bands of both compounds cross near the Fermi level, forming mirror-symmetry-protected closed nodal rings within the mirror plane \cite{PhysRevX.5.011029}.
-Upon inclusion of SOC, these nodal rings become fully gapped along high-symmetry directions, with band degeneracy lifted everywhere except at isolated crossing points, giving rise to discrete Weyl nodes.
-This band topology evolution has been well documented in earlier studies \cite{PhysRevX.5.011029,lee2015fermi}.
-Due to the strong influence of band structure near the Fermi level on transport properties, the inherent SOC effects are explicitly taken into account in all subsequent calculations.
-Notably, the presence of Weyl nodes results in a extremely low electronic density of states (DOS) at the Fermi level, as shown in the right panels of Figs.~\ref{fig1}(c) and (e).
-This feature implies intrinsically weak el-ph coupling in both materials, as the scattering strength is generally proportional to the electronic DOS at the Fermi level \cite{kundu2021ultrahigh}.
-This is corroborated by the computed ph-el scattering rates projected onto the phonon dispersions (see Figs.~\ref{fig1}(b) and (d)), which are rather low, especially for acoustic phonons, with rates below 0.01 $\rm ps^{-1}$.
+The electronic band structures of TaAs and TaP with and without SOC are presented in Figs.~\ref{fig1}(c) and (e).
+In the absence of SOC, the valence and conduction bands intersect near the Fermi level, forming mirror-symmetry-protected nodal rings within the mirror plane \cite{PhysRevX.5.011029}.
+When SOC is included, these nodal rings are gapped out along high-symmetry directions, and the band degeneracies are lifted except at isolated crossing points, resulting in the formation of Weyl nodes.
+This evolution of band topology has been extensively discussed in previous studies \cite{PhysRevX.5.011029,lee2015fermi}.
+Since the electronic structure near the Fermi level plays a crucial role in determining transport properties, SOC is explicitly included in all subsequent calculations.